pahulofficial/Password_Generator/README.md

 How to use it?
+Open the main.py file and then  you will see this window

 ![pass](https://user-images.githubusercontent.com/70189521/107028578-99d10380-6762-11eb-8bce-ae730a4e5862.png)

 Just type your password lenght in the text box and click on generate and than your password will generate you can copy it from the bottom one text box :)